mtornatta/cs261-handbook-example/graphs.md

 # Graphs

 A graph is type of non-linear data structure which can be either directed or undirected.
 Graphs are comprised of nodes also known as **vertices** and are connected by **edges** which can have **weights** to them.
+Graphs can also be **cyclic** or **acyclic**.
+If a graph is cyclic, that means it contains a loop of connected vertices somewhere in it.
+If it is acyclic, it does not.
+A tree is an example of an acyclic graph structure.

 # In Memory